Ecodev/gims/README.md

 ./vendor/bin/phing build
 ```

-2. Create a database in PostgreSQL named "gims"
+2. Create a database in MariaDB named "gims"
 3. Configure database in ``config/autoload/local.php``
 4. Set up a virtual host to point to ``htdocs/`` directory